-Q&A with a Former Defense Attorney for Sex Criminals
+Q&A with an Ex-Defense lawyer for Sex Criminals

 (“Grave Danger,” “Ring Him up High,” Forensic Files)

 Last week’s post on “Grave Danger” touched on the issue of lenient sentences for sex offenders — in that case, the 30 days a court gave Clayton Daniels in 2004 for raping his 7-year-old cousin.

 Fortunately, Clay won’t have a chance to turn into a repeat offender anytime soon, as he shortly afterward collected a 30-year jail term in connection with an insurance-fraud scheme.